 Massacre sparked by political rivalry in southern province in November stirs much fear.

-Olivar’s also said Arroyo “concerned” about the technical problems.
+Olivar said Arroyo was “concerned” about the technical problems.

 “The success of the automated election was one of her beat-the-odds promises at the beginning of her term,” he said.

-Fifty million voters are scheduled to go to the polls on Monday to choose a replacement for Arroyo and thousands of lower-level officials.
+Fifty million voters are eligible to vote in the election to choose a new president and thousands of lower-level officials.

 Votes in previous Philippine elections were counted by hand, a process that meant results sometimes took weeks to be announced.

 The government decided to introduce a computerised system in an effort to shorten the vote-tallying process to a few days and to minimise the potential for cheating.